angeloparayno/Bisa-Wellness/README.md

 # Bisa-Wellness
 ### Data and Marketing Analytics Project (2022) - COOP Careers

-Analyzed social media data and provided digital marketing strategies with 17 COOPers, which aims to solidify a successful product launch and market an eco-friendly and sustainable product, supplementing its current social media presence and business
+Analyzed social media data and provided digital marketing strategies with 17 COOPers, aimed to solidify a successful product launch and market an eco-friendly and sustainable product, supplementing its current social media presence and business

 ---
 ### Repository Contents: